 , © 1956 by Concordia Publishing House and Volume 22: Luther's Works, Sermons on the Gospel of St. John: Chapters 1-4

 , © 1957 by Concordia Publishing House.

-Labels: biography, christianity, church history, commemoration, crusades, hagiography, hymns, medieval history, monasticism
+Labels: bernard, biography, christianity, church history, clairvaux, commemoration, crusades, hagiography, hymns, medieval history, monasticism